Spit-Up Colors- When To Worry? | Vital Baby Signs

 Is green spit-up a sign to worry about in infants?

-Green spit-up is not typical and can indicate bile presence, possibly pointing to intestinal obstruction or infection.
-If your baby frequently spits up green material, consult a healthcare professional immediately for proper diagnosis and treatment.
+Yes.
+Green spit-up or vomit can indicate bile and may point to intestinal obstruction or another urgent digestive problem.
+If your baby frequently spits up green material, seek immediate medical evaluation.

 What does bloody spit-up indicate and when to seek help?